cosmos/sdk-tutorials/academy/my-own-chain/game-wager.md

     )
     ```

-2. Next, set the actual value in the new `StoredGame` as it is instantiated in the create game handler:
+2. Next set the actual value in the new `StoredGame` as it is instantiated in the create game handler:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/msg_server_create_game.go#L29]
     storedGame := types.StoredGame{